Skip to main content

 +

-Accepting a cash offer beats the FSBO route in several common Florida scenarios: when the home has deferred maintenance, storm damage, or code violations that will trigger inspection-driven price cuts; when the seller is in probate and needs a court-approvable cash offer quickly; when the property is in pre-foreclosure and time is critical; when the home is tenant-occupied and managing showings is impractical; or when the seller simply wants certainty over maximum price.
-Cash Buyers Network purchases homes across all Florida counties — including properties in Miami-Dade's HVHZ, flood-damaged homes on the Space Coast, and fire-damaged properties statewide — with no repair requirements, no closing fees charged to the seller, and a closing timeline the seller controls.
+A cash offer beats the FSBO route when the home has deferred maintenance, storm damage, or code violations that will trigger inspection-driven price cuts; when the seller is in probate and needs a court-approvable cash offer quickly; when the property is in pre-foreclosure and time is critical; when the home is tenant-occupied and managing showings is impractical; or when the seller wants certainty over maximum price.
+Cash Buyers Network purchases homes across all Florida counties — including Miami-Dade HVHZ properties, flood-damaged homes on the Space Coast, and fire-damaged properties statewide — with no repair requirements, no closing fees charged to the seller, and a closing timeline the seller controls.